 Ruxolitinib is a medication used to treat myeloproliferative neoplasms (MPNs).
 It is licensed for the treatment of patients with myelofibrosis (MF) either primary or occurring after polycythaemia vera (PV) or essential thrombocythaemia (ET).
-It is under investigation in clinical trials for patients with PV and FT
+Whilst it is also licensed for patients with polycythaemia vera who have not responded or tolerated Hydroxycarbamide it is not however currently readily available under UK prescribing guidelines.
+It is under investigation in clinical trials for patients with PV.

 The drug is known by several names.
-It goes under the brand name Jakavi® and the molecule is called ruxolitinib.
-Before this it was known as INC18424 or INC424.
+It goes under the brand name Jakavi/Jakafi® and the molecule is called ruxolitinib.